Error Reporting in Parsing Expression Grammars: Error Reporting in Top-Down Parsers with Backtracking

 Parsec is a parser combinator library for Haskell that employs a technique equivalent to the four-values technique for implementing LL(1) predictive parsers that automatically report errors \cite{leijen2001parsec}.
 To overcome the LL(1) limitation, Parsec introduced the {\tt try} combinator, a dual of Hutton's {\tt nofail} combinator.
 The effect of {\tt try} is to translate an error into a backtrackeable failure.
 The idea is to use {\tt try} to annotate the parts of the grammar where arbitrary lookahead is needed.

-Parsec's restriction to LL(1) grammars made it possible to implement an error reporting technique similar to the one use in top-down parsers.
+Parsec's restriction to LL(1) grammars made it possible to implement an error reporting technique similar to the one used in top-down parsers.
 Parsec produces error messages that include the error position, the character at this position and the \texttt{FIRST} and \texttt{FOLLOW} sets of the productions that were expected at this position.
 Parsec also implements the error injection combinator (\texttt{<?>}) for naming productions.
 This combinator gets two arguments: a parser \texttt{p} and a string \texttt{exp}.
 The string \texttt{exp} replaces the \texttt{FIRST} set of a parser \texttt{p} when all the alternatives of \texttt{p} failed.
 This combinator is useful to name terminals and non-terminals to get better information about the context of a syntax error.

-Swierstra and Duponcheel \cite{swierstra1996dec} showed an implementation of parser combinators for error recovery, although most libraries and parser generators that are based on parser combinators implement only error reporting.
-Their work shows an implementation of parser combinators that repair erroneous inputs, produce an appropriated message, and continue parsing the rest of the input.
+Swierstra and Duponcheel~\cite{swierstra1996dec} showed an implementation of parser combinators for error recovery, although most libraries and parser generators that are based on parser combinators implement only error reporting.
+Their work relies on the fact that the grammar is LL(1) and shows an implementation of parser combinators that repairs erroneous inputs, produces an appropriated message, and continues parsing the rest of the input.
+This approach was later extended to also deal with grammars that are not LL(1), including ambiguous grammars~\cite{swierstra2009uuparsing}.
+The extended approach relies heavily on some features that the implementation language should have, such as lazy evaluation.